Wilcolab/Anythink-Market-y2bxdl3l/readme.md

 ## Development

-When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and add `@vanessa-cooper` as reviewer.
+When implementing a new feature or fixing a bug, please create a new pull request against `main` from a feature/bug branch and the Wilco app review it right away

 ## How to run in dev mode?